What Is FMLA?

 When the need for leave is foreseeable, an employee must notify the employer at least 30 days in advance, or as far in advance as is reasonable.
 When the leave is not foreseeable, the employee must provide notice as soon as practicable under the circumstances.
 An employer may require supporting documentation from an employee’s care provider and request periodic reports of the employee’s intent to return to work.

-Do you have a FMLA Claim?
+Do You Have an FMLA Claim?

 Upon returning to work from FMLA leave, an employee is entitled to be restored to the same or an equivalent job with equivalent pay, benefits, and other terms and conditions of employment.